The Benefits of Promoting Posts on Facebook (And How to Do It!)

 • Try different ads by placement, like mobile or newsfeed

 • Use Pixel to find and retarget people who've been to your website/page.
 Pixel is a Facebook tool code you place on your website that collects data.
-It helps you track conversions from your ads, optimize ads, build targeted audiences for new ads, and remarket to people who have taken some kind of action on your website.
+It helps you track conversions from your ads, optimize ads, build targeted audiences for new ads, and remarket to people who have taken action on your website.

 What more can you do with Facebook Ads?

-Facebook clearly lays out the added benefits of using its Ads Manager and running Facebook Ads.
+Facebook lays out the added benefits of using its Ads Manager and running Facebook Ads.
 These benefits include:

-Ad placement selection options: When you boost a post you can check or uncheck if you want to place your ad on Instagram in addition to Facebook mobile and desktop News Feed.
+Ad placement selection options: When you boost a post, you can check or uncheck if you want to place your ad on Instagram in addition to Facebook mobile and desktop News Feed.
 With Facebook Ads, you can choose placements in Facebook News Feed side ads, Messenger ads, Instagram stories, instant articles, and Audience Network.

 The ability to target who you want: The more advanced tools in Ads Manager allow you to create overlapping audience types, lookalike audiences, and more.